Do you have a question that isn’t answered below? Contact Us and we’ll answer it!

 Is This Real Rap?

-Rap artists who don’t yet have a public profile, a years-long track record, and a catalogue of high quality music and video releases, are not a good fit for Event Rap.
+Rap artists who don’t yet have a significant public profile, a decade-long track record, and a catalogue of high quality music and video releases, are probably not a good fit for Event Rap.
 And rap artists who are sufficiently rich and famous will be unlikely to see much upside in broadening their repertoire.
-If you’re just starting out, then build your skills.
+If you’re just starting out, build your skills.
 And if you have millions of followers, then we applaud your success.
 But if you’re an artist somewhere in the middle, you might want to join the Event Rap family.

 We can help you get those gigs.